Manishatds/Tailori-Plugin/README.md

 # Tailori API

 Textronic design System created an interactive platform for bespoke clothing.
-Textronics Tailori API is how you can access that data, In fact, almost all the functionality that runs Tailor I.
+Textronics Tailori API is how you can access that data, In fact, almost all the functionality that runs in Tailor I.

 # Features

 To know more about features of TheGuide, continue reading our documentation and check our available components.

 * [Element Rendering](#)
-  It allows to render Product, options & features
+  It allows you to render Product, options & features

 * [Contrast Options](#)
   Allow user to apply contrast fabric on product